openstack-archive/dragonflow/doc/source/specs/publish_subscribe_abstraction.rst

 We compare this versioning to the local cache, before we update it.

 We only update when local cache version is older, and drop updates that have older version than the local cache.
-Local cache will be updated with any newer version head even if it is few version head older version will be dropped.
+Local cache will be updated with any newer version head even if it is few versions ahead, older version will be dropped.

 Neutron Server Publisher discovery